Family Says Grandmother's Wedding Ring Disappeared After She Died At Plymouth Hospital

 Plymouth Police are now involved in tracking down the ring.
 Shari hopes a unique sizing feature will make it easy to spot.
 “It’s literally just like a bridge that just goes from one side of the other,” she said.

 If it is out there, the family just wants it back no questions asked.
-“I don’t even want to press charges I just want the ring back like I don’t even care,” she said.MORE NEWS: Boston Marathon Bomber Sues Over Treatment In Prison
+“I don’t even want to press charges I just want the ring back like I don’t even care,” she said.MORE NEWS: Cynthia Halloran's Cause Of Death Undetermined Months After Body Found Near NH Walking Trail

 Plymouth Police say this is an active investigation anyone who may know where the ring is should give them a call.